jolcara75/hscript/README.md

-# hscript: Hola Unblocker Script
+# hscript: Hola Routing Scripts
-A scripting language for configuring the [Hola Unblocker VPN](https://hola.org) that lets you:
+A scripting language for configuring the [Hola VPN](https://hola.org) that lets you:
-* Unblock sites by creating a script for configuring routing rules (hscript) for use with the Hola Unblocker VPN
+* Enable access to sites by creating a script for configuring routing rules (hscript) for use with the Hola VPN
 * Create an hscript package by including several rules within one hscript
 * Easily share your hscript by posting a simple URL on your site, Facebook, Twitter, email, etc.
 * Edit and update your hscripts.
 Anyone using the script will receive the updates automatically!